ManuelBradicic42/ManuelBradicic42.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello"
+title: "Profile"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Machine Learning MSc student at the KTH University in Sweden, previously graduated with high-honours and within top few percent in BSc (Hons) Computer Science from University of Surrey, United Kingdom.
-My academic journey reflects my strong commitment and passion to expanding my expertise in applying computer vision and signal processing techniques in the field of biology.
-In addition to my academic pursuits, I manage a part-time job to support my studies.
-I am also a rower, national title UK 2021, and interested in languages.
+I am currently pursuing a Master's degree in Machine Learning at KTH University in Sweden.
+My academic background includes graduating with high honors in BSc (Hons) Computer Science from the University of Surrey in the United Kingdom, where I ranked within the top few percent.
+My academic journey reflects a strong dedication and passion for expanding my expertise in applying computer vision and signal processing techniques to the field of biology.
+Alongside my academic pursuits, I manage a part-time job to support my studies.
+I am actively involved in sports, excelling in rowing with a national title in the UK in 2021, practicing Jiu-Jitsu, running, and maintaining an interest in languages.

-In parallel, I am also conducting an internship at Karolinska Institutet in Carlen's lab at the Department of Neuroscience, where I work with the brain signals of living mice.
+Simultaneously, I am engaged in an internship at Karolinska Institutet in Carlen's lab within the Department of Neuroscience.
+In this role, I work with live mice, specifically focusing on analyzing brain signals.

 My pro
 ------